Background pattern

 If you use more Enspryng than you should

-If you forgot to use Enspryng
+If you forget to use Enspryng

-It is very important not to miss any injections for the treatment to be fully effective.
+It is very important to not miss any injections for the treatment to be fully effective.

-If your doctor or nurse is administering the injections and you miss an appointment, you must schedule another one immediately.
+If your doctor or nurse is giving you the injections and you miss an appointment, you must make another appointment as soon as possible.

 • if it is a loading dose: 2 weeks later